iturdikulov/notes/okular.md

 > embedded in other applications.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Okular)</cite>

-I mostly use [[zathura]], which is less feature-rich, but much faster.
+I mostly use [[Zathura]], which is less feature-rich, but much faster.